rmeyerth/lard-site/docs/toolkit/grammar-system.md

 sidebar_position: 10
 ---
 # Grammar System
-Before we go any further, it will be a good time to cover the grammar system.
-I call this the Least Effort Grammar System (LEGS for short).
-This allows you to outline to the lexer the pattern it should look for when tokenizing an expression.
-It also tells the lexer the groups to which individual tokens should be assigned so that they can be used when it is processed by your code.
+The grammar system you to outline to the lexer the pattern for your statement it should look for when tokenizing an expression.
+It also tells the lexer the groups to which tokens should be assigned so that they are accessible during parsing when your Token ``process`` method gets called.
+During its development it became fondly known as the Least Effort Grammar System (LEGS for short).
+This is because you don't have to outline every possible interaction between sets of tokens.
+Instead we give it the basic structure, state what will be captured at a given point and the Lexer will figure out the rest.
+Below is a table showing the symbols you can use within the grammar and what they do:

 | Symbol | Example            | Description                                                                                                                                                                                                                     |
 |--------|--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|